-This is the story of the methods used to defeat Hitler's V1 (doodlebug) and V2 (rocket) "revenge weapons" towards the end of the second world war.
-Even though the Nazis were in retreat these weapons could have turned their defeat into victory.
-The film includes references to Hannah Reich, who in real life was a German test pilot.Written by
+This is the story of the methods used to defeat Hitler's V1 (doodlebug) and V2 (rocket) "revenge weapons" towards the end of World War II.
+Even though the Nazis were in retreat, these weapons could have turned their defeat into victory.
+This movie includes references to Hannah Reich, who was a German test pilot in real-life.Written by

 Steve Crook <email@example.com>

 29 of 33 people found this review helpful.